lspatial/resmcsegpub/README.md

 <P style="page-break-before: always">
 Contact

 For this library and its relevant complete applications, welcome to contact Dr. Lianfa Li.
-Email: <lspatial@gmail.com> or <lilf@lreis.ac.cn>
+Email: <lspatial@gmail.com>